ADDIE Model

 The ADDIE model provides a structured approach to ensure training is both efficient and impactful.

-Detailed article about ADDIE model and a practical example.
+Detailed article about the ADDIE model and a practical example.

 « Back to Glossary Index